AON Timer DV Document

 The second part of the self-checking logic looks at the configuration registers of the timers.
 After calculating the amount of clock cycles, it starts checking for an interrupt from either wake-up timer or watchdog timer.
 Here, there is a single clock domain (the AON clock) and easily predictable behaviour.
 The scoreboard contains an exact model of how the interrupts generated from this specific configuration.

 Putting the two parts of the scoreboard together gives a full checker for the block.
-An incoming configuration write will be tracked (with slightly flexible timing) through the CDC logic by the first part of the scoreboard.
-Once it takes effect in the core, the second part of the scoreboard will check that things behave correctly.
+An incoming configuration write will be tracked through the CDC logic.
+Once it takes effect in the core (the scoreboard determines when the values have propagated via back-door reads), the second part of the scoreboard will check that things behave correctly.
 Finally, outputs (in the form of configuration register updates or interrupts) will be tracked by the first part of the scoreboard as they go back through the CDC logic and, eventually, make it out to the top-level.
+The scoreboard is also reset aware.

 Assertions